 - The engine starts automatically without the driver lifting his/her foot off the foot brake pedal (automatic gearbox).

 The support battery normally requires no more service than the normal starter battery.
 A workshop should be contacted in the event of questions or problems - an authorised Volvo workshop is recommended.

-If the following instruction is not observed then the Start/Stop function may temporarily cease to work after the connection of an external starter battery or battery charger:
+If the following instruction is not observed then the Start/stop function may temporarily cease to work after the connection of an external battery or battery charger:

 - The negative battery terminal on the car's starter battery must never be used for connecting an external starter battery or battery charger – only the car's negative charging point may be used as the grounding point.